Pulitzer Traveling Fellowship

 “Tom of Finland Hitches a Ride into the Mainstream”

-Awarded the fellowship’s art criticism grant, Zachary Tafoya, ‘20 M.S., traveled to Helsinki, Finland, to explore and comment on Tom of Finland’s erotic artistic legacy.
+Awarded the fellowship’s art criticism grant, Zachary Tafoya, ‘20 M.A.
+Arts & Culture, traveled to Helsinki, Finland, to explore and comment on Tom of Finland’s erotic artistic legacy.

 Tafoya, an art and music writer from Southern California, published his insights in Frieze Magazine, highlighting the impact of Finland's most iconic artist on contemporary culture.